Omei TREE FROG

-Usually in the evening after the rain, the male frog screams to attract the female frog.
-Then two frogs are paired up on the trees or bamboo groves next to the pool, select the leaves above the water surface, mix the egg groups and foamy mucus in the rolled leaves, make follicles.
-Sometimes tree frogs also produce follicles on the grass next to the water.
-After a few days, the tadpoles will hatch and fall into the water, feeding on algae, plant debris, and leeches in the water.
-About 60 days or so, the tadpoles will metamorphose into frogs.
+Usually in the evenings after the rain, male frogs make mating calls to attract females.
+After mating, female Omei tree frogs lay eggs on leaves above the water, covering the eggs with foamy mucus in the rolled leaves.
+Sometimes the tree frogs also lay eggs in the grass next to the water.
+After a few days, the tadpoles hatch and fall into the water.
+They feed on algae, plant debris, and small animals in the water.
+After 30-60 days, the tadpoles metamorphose into frogs.

 Gallery 02: Omei Tree Frog Life Cycle

-Omei tree frog lives in the lush and humid mountainous areas, with an altitude of 700-2000m.
-It often inhabits bamboo forests, shrubs and weeds, or in stone seams or caves near the pool.
-It will climb to the branches of the trees for food.
-Omei tree frog often feed on insects such as crickets and muse, also eat cockroaches and other small frogs.
+Omei tree frogs live in the lush and humid mountainous areas, with an altitude of 700–2000 m.
+They often inhabit bamboo forests, shrubs and weeds, or in stone seams or caves near the water.
+They climb to the branches of the trees for food and often feed on insects and other small frogs.

-Gallery 03: Omei Tree Frog In The Wild
+Gallery 03: Omei Tree Frogs In The Wild

 Photographer: Jingling Miao